Apaxco: Religion

-Catholic Christianity represents 98% of the total population of the municipality, 15,796 persons in 1990.
+Catholicism represents 98% of the total population of the municipality, 15,796 persons in 1990.
 The parish main church is the San Francisco de Asís Parish and it belongs to the Diocese of Cuautitlán.

 Health

 There is a regional IMSS ('Mexican Social Security Institute') hospital.
-This municipality has three public health clinics: ISEM in Apaxco de Ocampo, Santa María Apaxco, and Coyotillos town.
+This municipality has three public health clinics: Instituto de Salud del Estado de México (ISEM) in Apaxco de Ocampo, Santa María Apaxco, and Coyotillos town.
 The principal causes of death are respiratory problems caused by cancer and pneumonia.

 Politics

 Culture

 The Archeological Museum of Apaxco is an important site at the main plaza where there are many archeological pieces from Toltec, Aztec and Teotihuacan cultures.

 Saint Francis parish is a monument within Apaxco de Ocampo.
 This temple was constructed in various phases, begun by Franciscan priests.
 The atrium is a large space encased in stone, topped by a cross with Christian and indigenous symbols.
 Inside is a boveda (arched ceiling) with a chorus to the baroque altar.
 The facade contains two doorways that are elaborately decorated in stonework containing indigenous symbolism.
 The temple is dedicated to the Saint Francis of Assisi.
 During the first week of October, las Fiestas Franciscanas is held, with a procession through the main streets, music, games, and pyrotechnics.

 La Misión chapel is a monument in Apaxco de Ocampo.
-This chapel, constructed in the Spanish period, is a small Christian Catholic church occupied by monastery priests for the purpose of evangelizing the indigenous people.
+This chapel, constructed in the Spanish period, is a small Catholic church occupied by religious priests for the purpose of evangelizing the indigenous people.

 Railroad station Apaxco is a building that was constructed in the 19th century to connect Tula railway to Querétaro City.

 On September 16 and November 20, the schoolchildren parade through the streets in school and sport uniforms, along with various public servants.

 The Franciscan Cultural Festival is an annual artists exhibition taking place on October 4.